caolan/async/README.md

 <a name="map" />
 ### map(arr, iterator, callback)

-Produces a new array of values by mapping each value in the given array through the iterator function.
-The iterator is called with an item from the array and a callback for when it has finished processing.
-The callback takes 2 arguments, an error and the transformed item from the array.
-If the iterator passes an error to this callback, the main callback for the map function is immediately called with the error.
+Produces a new array of values by mapping each value in `arr` through the `iterator` function.
+The `iterator` is called with an item from `arr` and a callback for when it has finished processing.
+Each of these callback takes 2 arguments: an `error`, and the transformed item from `arr`.
+If `iterator` passes an error to this callback, the main `callback` (for the `map` function) is immediately called with the error.

-Note, that since this function applies the iterator to each item in parallel there is no guarantee that the iterator functions will complete in order, however the results array will be in the same order as the original array.
+Note, that since this function applies the `iterator` to each item in parallel, there is no guarantee that the `iterator` functions will complete in order.
+However, the results array will be in the same order as the original `arr`.

 __Arguments__

 * `arr` - An array to iterate over.
-* `iterator(item, callback)` - A function to apply to each item in the array.
+* `iterator(item, callback)` - A function to apply to each item in `arr`.
-  The iterator is passed a callback(err, transformed) which must be called once it has completed with an error (which can be `null`) and a transformed item.
+  The iterator is passed a `callback(err, transformed)` which must be called once it has completed with an error (which can be `null`) and a transformed item.
-* `callback(err, results)` - A callback which is called after all the iterator functions have finished, or an error has occurred.
-Results is an array of the transformed items from the original array.
+* `callback(err, results)` - A callback which is called when all `iterator` functions have finished, or an error occurs.
+Results is an array of the transformed items from the `arr`.

 __Example__